 The SUP Safari is ideal for paddle boarders at an intermediate level.
 We organise SUP Safari’s in Saundersfoot, Tenby and the Estuary.
 Contact us for more information.

 Our Mega board is great for all groups; if you are organising a hen or a stag do or the next day out with your team, search no longer.
-We can organise early bird paddles with a brunch afterwards or sun set paddles with a bbq on the beach.
+We can organise early bird or sun set paddles depending on high tide and special group offers.
 Contact us for more information.

 If you know the basics and want the freedom of exploring the coast on your own, then our equipment hire is the right thing for you.